4dboard/Proxy-yxorP/README.md

 > ⚠️Requires: Minimum requirement is PHP version 8.0 +

-Create a copy of the 'example.env' file and name it '.env'.
+Create a duplicate of the  "example.env" file and save it as ".env"

 ```